Last updated on March 1, 2026

 Going barrel – acts as the first wheel and meshes with the centre (or second) wheel pinion.
 This transfers power from the mainspring to the gear train.
 The going barrel turns once approximately every eight hours.

 Centre wheel – the centre wheel turns once per hour.
 This wheel has a shaft that goes through to the dial.
-On the dial side is the cannon pinion, which is attached to the minute hand.
+On the dial side is the cannon pinion, which attaches to the minute hand.
 The cannon pinion drives a small 12-to-1 reduction gear, called the motion work, that turns the hour wheel and hand once for every 12 revolutions of the minute hand.
 The centre wheel meshes with the third wheel.

 Third wheel – the third wheel is powered by the centre wheel and meshes with the fourth wheel pinion.